hugsy/gef/docs/commands/pie.md

 ### `pie remote` command ###

 This command behaves like GDB's `remote` command.
 Always use this command instead of `remote` if you have PIE breakpoints.
-This will convert the PIE breakpoints to real breakpoints at runtime.
+Behind the scenes this will connect to the remote target using `gef remote` and then convert the PIE breakpoints to real breakpoints at runtime.

 The usage is just the same as `remote`.